Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Repeat row 2 until the pocket reaches the desired length.

-Kiks + Jack crocheted row 2 until the pocket length is equal to approximately 5 inches.
+Kiks + Jack crocheted row 2 until the pocket length is approximately 5 inches.

 Fasten off.